 - a knife or a sharp pair of scissors

 The most common knot to use in making paracord lanyards or bracelets is the cobra knot.
 This is because it is easy to do and is the foundation for learning how to do some of the other knots.
 Here are the instructions for doing a cobra knot.
+For more easy paracord bracelet instructions, see our article on this topic.

 First, use two lengths of paracord, approximately 2 feet long, and it’s best to use different colors so that you can see how the knots should be made and make it easier to remember the pattern.
 Tie each paracord to your carabiner so that you have about 1/3 of the length of the cord that you’ll be using to make your lanyard.
 Make a simple knot like when you’re tying your shoes.